Sexual Trauma Empowerment Program (STEP) logo

 No. At the Counseling Center, you are only required to share what you are comfortable sharing.
 Our immediate concern is your safety.
 After safety has been established, you have control over what you choose to share and what you choose to keep to yourself.
 While talking openly with a clinician about your sexual trauma is often an important part of healing, this is only done with your consent and at your pace.

-Will I have to give the name of my assailant?
+Will I have to share the name of those involved?

 If I choose to go to the hospital, what will happen there?

 You may choose to go to the hospital for any injuries that may have occurred, to have evidence collected, or to address questions regarding the possibility of pregnancy and/or STI transference.
-A representative from the Collins Center will serve as an advocate during your time at SRMH.
+An advocate from JMU or the Collins Center can be avaialble to support you at the hospital.

 If you are considering pressing charges and choose to have evidence collected, you will be seen by a Sexual Assault Nurse Examiner (SANE) who will prepare a kit of the evidence.
 These exams are most effective when conducted within 72 hours of the sexual trauma.
 The evidence kit will be submitted for forensic analysis but it will be kept confidential.
-You also have the option to keep the physical evidence kit anonymous.
-You have approximately 90 days after evidence is collected to determine if you wish to press charges.
-You will not see the results of the evidence kit.
+If you are not yet sure whether you would like to report, you can request an anonymous physical evidence kit in order to preserve evidence while you are still deciding what you'd like to do next.

 Do I have to press charges?

-No. If you do not wish to press charges against the assailant, you do not have to.
+No. If you do not wish to press charges, you do not have to.

 Do I have to tell my parents?